Croatia Vacation Planning Best Trip to Croatia

 When it comes to sweet treats, ice cream is a top choice (especially on the coast), but bakeries dole out all types of sweets – like the almond, crescent-shaped cookie, called kaflice.

-The gastronomy in Croatia is meat-heavy, but there are vegetarian dishes for those who don’t eat meat.
-In the cities – like Split, Zagreb and Dubrovnik – a few dedicated vegan restaurants have recently come on the scene, as well.
+There are vegetarian dishes for those who don’t eat meat in Croatia.
+In Split, Zagreb and Dubrovnik a few dedicated vegan restaurants have recently come on the scene, as well.

 Restaurant Veg, Split, Croatia